For all the details about this case see the website home page, and the tabs for A Soul on Trial. www.robinrcutler.com

 I also began searching for articles about the case in papers from Maryland and Washington, D.C. and soon realized what a big story this was and how reporters helped shape its outcome.
 The 1909 “trial,” as the press called it, was the trial of the decade to many contemporaries.
 In fact, headlines about Rosa’s crusade appeared all across the United States.
 An unusual set of circumstances made Rosa Sutton’s quest for justice and redemption for her son unprecedented .

 What did you learn about Rosa’s personality?
 What was she like ?

-Rosa was a feisty, funny, devout and irreverent woman devoted to her 5 children, especially her oldest son .
+Rosa was a feisty, funny, devout and irreverent woman devoted to her 5 children, especially her oldest son.
 She was horrified by the thought he might have committed suicide–to her that was a mortal sin and much of her mission was shaped by her Catholicism.
 Her outspoken temperament was formed in the Pacific Northwest where her parents were pioneers.
-Rosa’s apparent psychic abilities created quite a stir one hundred years ago when she came up against the United States government in a military forum.
-Her later years as a grandmother and her role in her two grandchildren’s lives is part of the Salome to Hollywood Blog on this on this website.
+Rosa’s apparent psychic abilities created quite a stir over one hundred years ago when she came up against the United States government in a military forum.

 Naval officials accused her of being cold and calculating as well as unstable – do you agree ?